Settlements

 “Summary of Work and Materials” - the amount indicating the total costs associated with a specific work stage, including: “Current Material Costs,” “Other Labor,” and “Current Other Costs.”

-REMEMBER: Ensure you have verified the employees’ work hours for any incorrect start/end times before issuing the invoice for the given period.
+REMEMBER: Ensure you have verified the employees’ working hours for any incorrect start/end times before issuing the invoice for the given period.

-NOTE: Unsettled employee work hours will be considered in subsequent settlements.
+NOTE: Unsettled employee working hours will be considered in subsequent settlements.

 The other visible fields for this type of project estimate include: